outofcoffee/governor-cli/README.md

 Enforce rules against OpenAPI specifications.

+    $ governor -s ./petstore_v2.yaml -p ./petstore_v1.yaml -r ./ruleset.yaml

+    Passed (1):
+    ✅   check-value: value at: $.info.title == Swagger Petstore

+    Failed (2):
+    ❌   required-parameters-added: Required parameter 'category' in GET /pets: new in latest version ❌   check-value: mismatched value at: $.info.location - expected exists, actual: null

+You can compare between different schema document versions to check for compatibility differences, or you might want to ensure certain values are always populated in your OpenAPI specifications to enforce your documentation standards.

-## Example
+## Backwards compatibility checking

-Say you have added a new, required, parameter in the latest version of your OpenAPI specification.
+Say you have added a new, required, parameter named `category` in the latest version of your OpenAPI specification.
+Knowing this might be important to help you avoid backwards compatibility issues as you roll out your new API version.

-When you run Governor, passing the path of the previous and latest versions of your OpenAPI specifications, the `required-parameters-added` rule will fail with the following message:
+When you run Governor, passing the path of the previous and latest versions of your OpenAPI specifications, the `required-parameters-added` rule will pick this up:

-    $ governor -s ./examples/petstore_v2.yaml -p ./examples/petstore_v1.yaml -r ./examples/ruleset.yaml
+    $ governor -s ./petstore_v2.yaml -p ./petstore_v1.yaml -r ./ruleset.yaml

-    Required parameter 'category' in GET /pets: new in latest version
+    ❌   required-parameters-added: Required parameter 'category' in GET /pets: new in latest version

 This check works for the following scenarios: